kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-05-post-api-routes/25-add-post-route.md

 // We are going to place our routes in their own 'routes' folder const router = express.Router();

-// @route    POST api/posts
+// @route    POST api/v1/posts
 // @desc     Create a post
-// @access   Public
+// @access   Private
 router.post(
   '/',
   [